petepm/Singleton/lyrics.md

 A master baiting furiously

 And the memories assaulting sleep
+And dreams
-Bring the cringe in heaps
+The cringe in heaps
-In dreams when I'm just trying to get my Zs
+Stacked on my Zs
 They're terrifying me
 Eternally

 ## Chorus 2

-I always said I'd need a tissue
+I always thought that I would miss you
 But now it's in a different way
 Count down the times I had no tears
 Fall on my face
-And now it's running back to you
+And now it's coming back to you

 ## Post-chorus

-I saw she likes her fucking punk songs
+I see you like your fucking punk songs
 I'll sit and play them all day long
 Then lay there all night
 On a pull-out couch
 With tiny ice cube tray
 Cursed with nothing normal to say
+I'd say anything to make you feel

 ## Intro return